bishok2019/Sign-IN-and-SIgn-Up/README.md

 XAMPP: PhpMyAdmin, MYSQL and Apache.
 While installing XAMPP it will ask to choose , where you need to choose PhpMyAdmin, MYSQL and Apache.

-IDE: install the editor like vs code,sublimetext, etc as you comfort
+IDE: install the editor like vs code,sublimetext, etc as your comfort

 Browser: Google Chrome, Firefox, etc.